ctjong/covid/README.md

 This is a simple React application that shows various charts about the Covid-19 outbreak that started occurring in the end of 2019.
-This project was created using , made with [Create React App](https://create-react-app.dev/docs/adding-typescript/) and it uses [chart.js](https://github.com/chartjs/Chart.js) to render the charts.
+This project was created with [Create React App](https://create-react-app.dev/docs/adding-typescript/) and it uses [chart.js](https://github.com/chartjs/Chart.js) to render the charts.

 ## Contributing